 Executive Commitee

-Eryn Campbell - Treasurer Eryn is a newly hatched Clinical Psychologist with a passion for introducing positive psychology to the mental health system in Aotearoa New Zealand.
+| Eryn Campbell - Executive Committee Member Eryn is a newly hatched Clinical Psychologist with a passion for introducing Positive Psychology to the mental health system in Aotearoa New Zealand.
 She started her journey with the New Zealand Association for Positive Psychology in her third year at university, where she took a Positive Psychology course run by Robert Isler.
 Eryn soon realised that positive psychology filled the gap left in clinical psychology – working towards wellbeing instead of against illness.
 Robert became her supervisor for her Honours and Masters degrees where she investigated the effects of positive emotions on the experience of chronic pain, something she has been living with since 2010.
 Eryn helped Robert with the 2018 NZAPP conference, became his teaching assistant at the university, and became the Treasurer for the association shortly after that.
 The past seven years she has been subsumed in study, which has culminated in a Postgraduate Diploma in Clinical Psychology, and it looks like she will be studying for the rest of her career – she just won’t have to hand in those pesky assignments anymore!
-Eryn currently Live's in Hamilton with her cat, Maya, and plans to stick around for a couple of years while she gets her feet under her. |
+Eryn currently lives in Hamilton with her cat, Maya, and plans to stick around for a couple of years while she gets her feet under her. |

-Annick Janson (PhD) - Executive Committee Member Annick Janson, PhD is a clinical psychologist, researcher and member of a social movement for families to lean in and guide the current changes in the disability sector.
-Annick co-developed the evidence-based ‘Now and Next’ award winning and ground-breaking family program rooted in positive psychology.
+![]() | Annick Janson (PhD) - Executive Committee Member Annick Janson, PhD is a clinical psychologist, researcher and member of a social movement for families to lean in and guide the current changes in the disability sector.
+Annick co-developed the evidence-based ‘Now and Next’ award winning and ground-breaking family program rooted in Positive Psychology.
 She is passionate about assisting organisations to grow their peer workforce to impact on organisational outcomes, children progress and family wellbeing through empowerment.
 Annick is an Associate, Centre for Applied Cross-cultural Research, Victoria University of Wellington.
 She was the Inaugural Research Director at the NZ Leadership Institute, University of Auckland Business School and the Partners in Learning Research Director, Microsoft NZ.
 As the recipient of a Gallup International Positive Psychology Fellowship, Annick represented New Zealand on the international leadership research stage.
-She has authored over 50 peer-reviewed research publications in the field of collective leadership including for UNESCO and the Human Rights Commission |
+She has authored over 50 peer-reviewed research publications in the field of collective leadership including for UNESCO and the Human Rights Commission.
+Annick stepped down from her role of co-President to continue disseminate the strength-based programmes (nowandnext.org) she co-designed for youth and parents raising disabled children. |

 Christina Kruger - Executive Committee Member

 Christina completed a Diploma in Positive Psychology & Wellbeing through the Langley Group Institute in 2023.
 Originally from South Africa, where she completed a Master’s in Law in 2008 before moving to New Zealand later that year.
 Christina is the Operations and Engagement Lead at a specialist immigration law firm in Auckland.
-Previously, she co-owned a legal recruitment agency for a decade, recruiting legal professionals for law firms of all sizes across New Zealand.
-In these roles, Christina noticed the growing acknowledgment of mental health challenges, highlighting the need for actionable strategies.
-She believes that an individualised and continually evolving approach is crucial for identifying the tools needed to navigate challenging times.
-At her core, Christina is a connector and catalyst who prefers to mobilise and inspire others rather than compete, which led her to the opportunity to join the Board hoping to connect others with practitioners in the wellbeing science of positive psychology. |
+Her background includes a decade as the co-owner of a legal recruitment agency, where she focused on placing legal professionals in firms across New Zealand.
+At her core, Christina is a connector and catalyst who prefers to mobilise and inspire others rather than compete.
+She is driven by a desire to create spaces where people feel seen, supported, and empowered, and channel this passion through her role as an Executive Committee Member of the Association working across the events, partnerships and communication teams. |

 Tina Berryman-Kamp - Executive Committee Member